IslaExecutionSquad/website/docs/install-guide/steam.md

 1. In the top left corner of Steam, click “Steam” and select “Settings”.
 2. In Settings, click on “Controller”.
-3. Depending on what controller you use, tick Enable Steam Input for PlayStation/Xbox/Switch/Generic Controllers.
+3. Depending on what controller you use, tick "Enable Steam Input for PlayStation/Xbox/Switch/Generic Controllers".
     ‎
     <div class="image-container">
     <img src="/assets/images/image27.webp" style="width: 600px;" alt="Controls">